chhofi/ansible-raycrafter/docs/source/roles/web.rst

 Install additional packages.
 In the current configuration ``./install_os_dependencies.sh install`` is executed in the project directory.
 You likely have to change this.

 Create supervisor config files.
-Make the gunicorn user owner of the virtual env path.
+Make the django user owner of the virtual env path.

 ---------
 Variables